-At Mayflower Periodontal Health Centre, we offer soft tissue management for patients in Sydney.
+At Mayflower Dental we offer soft tissue management for patients in Sydney.
 Learn how to keep your gums healthy with gum disease treatment and prevention options at Mayflower Dental.

 The term soft tissue management refers to an individualized gum health plan to help you maintain healthy gums for a lifetime.
 It typically includes treatment and preventive elements.